jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

-Using the reserved validation set, I calculated the confusion matrix (Table  5), and other relevant statistics using the `confusionMatrix()` function of the `caret` package.
+With the reserved validation set, I calculated the confusion matrix (Table  5), and other relevant statistics using the `confusionMatrix()` function of the `caret` package.
 The confusion matrix shows that the